wigo4it/template-webapi-nswag/README.md

 ASP.NET Core Web API Template with Swagger toolchain

+This is the master repository, and contains the minimal set of functionality.
+The feature branches are following the forward integration branching strategy but doe not reverse integrate back to master.
+This way you can pick and choose which feature you want.

+## Available Features

+[Entity Famework](../../tree/entity-framework) Web API integrated EF, OData endpoints and Performance Metrics.
+[Entity Framework Rebus](../../tree/entity-framework) like Entity Framework but added with Rebus the (Pub/Sub) lean service bus.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.